 Bill Baldwin - Owner, Boulevard Realty - Most people know me as the proud broker and owner of Boulevard Realty.
 To toot our horn, the firm has about 60 agents in Houston and Galveston, and together we once again ranked in the top 10 real estate firms selling inside the loop last year.
 In fact, we also ranked 44th out of well over 3000 real estate firms in all of Houston.
 Looking past those numbers, I’m simply proud of the fact that we could be of service to so many Houstonians, and we’re all grateful to have formed lasting relationships with those who count on us as trusted advisors.
 Read more...

-Sean Strub is a longtime HIV survivor, founder of POZ magazine, director of the Sero Project and an advocate for PLHIV-led advocacy and PLHIV networks.
+Sean Strub is a longtime HIV survivor and activist, founder of POZ magazine, director of the Sero Project and a proponent of PLHIV-led advocacy and PLHIV networks.
 He is the author of Body Counts, A Memoir of Politics, AIDS, Sex and Survival (Scribner, 2014).
 His short film, HIV is Not a Crime, has introduced the problem of HIV criminalization to audiences worldwide.
-A longtime activist, he was the first openly HIV positive person to run for the U.S. Congress, produced the off-Broadway hit The Night Larry Kramer Kissed Me and served as a member of the board of the Global Network of People Living with HIV.
+Mr. Strub was also the first openly HIV-positive person to run for the U.S. Congress.
+Mr. Strub produced the off-Broadway hit The Night Larry Kramer Kissed Me and served as a member of the board of the Global Network of People Living with HIV.

 Compassion - $10,000